Spring Detox Guide: Lighten Up After Winter

 - Begin dry brushing (garshana) before your morning shower

-Days 3-5: The Core Cleanse
+Days 3 to 5: The Core Cleanse

-- Eat kitchari for all three meals — this traditional Ayurvedic cleansing food of rice and mung dal with spices is easy to digest and deeply nourishing
+- Eat kitchari for all three meals.
+This traditional Ayurvedic cleansing food of rice and mung dal with spices is easy to digest and deeply nourishing.

 - Practice abhyanga (self-massage) with warm sesame oil each morning before showering

-Days 6-7: Transition Out
+Days 6 to 7: Transition Out

 Gradually reintroduce foods: